qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 dual-homed client sending a request spanning two packets and a single-homed server.
 Uniflow IDs are idependently chosen by each host.
 In the presented example, the client sends packets over WLAN on uniflow 0 and over LTE on uniflow 1, while the packets sent by the server over WLAN are on uniflow 2 and those over LTE are on uniflow 1.

-[comment]: # (OB, PN numbers look strange)

 ~~~~~~~~~~
 Server                        Phone                        Server